 - I can do things that I never dreamed of being possible!
 I started running in April and went from running .3 of a mile to running a Half Marathon (13.1 miles) in November!

 - Eating Clean is THE way to go.
 It is less stressful than staying in the confines of a set of ridiculous rules and allows for a wide variety of food!
 Restrictive/Named Diets are challenging to adhere to and do not always provide you with ALL of your body’s nutritional needs.
 Be sensible, though, and always get the best products you can that NOURISH your body without the BS… NOBS!
 I’m digging that!
 Maybe I should make that The NOBS Diet™. 😎

 - We can impact other people in profound ways and not even know it.
 People that I’m inspired by have told me that I inspire them.
 Sometimes I’m working hard at the gym towards this snapshot of how I want to be; random people (it’s happened more than once) that I meet says something like, “I hope I get to look like you one day.”
 It’s all pretty humbling.

 - “I want to look like…” can be very detrimental to your well-being!
 Don’t focus on looking like a fitness model or anyone else for that matter.
 Focus on being healthy, and the rest will fall into place, and you will enjoy feeling good about yourself, and any progress you see in the mirror is a bonus!
 David Goggins makes this point apparent (language warning.)

 Be careful with cheat days.

 - A cheat day may not kill you, but it sure can make the rest of the day and/or the next day a living hell.
-Don’t overeat something that you haven’t been regularly eating (sugar, pork, eggs, red meat, etc.) because it can and most definitely will send your gut into shambles!
+Don’t overeat something that you haven’t been regularly eating because it can and most definitely will send your gut into shambles!
 I don’t even like the term “cheat days.”
 Some days are simply healthier than others.

 Statins’ side effects can be mitigated.